-Application materials can be emailed to Tina Moore, CoC Program Coordinator at tina.moore@dca.ga.gov.
+Application materials can be emailed to Tina Moore, CoC Program Coordinator at BoSMonitoring@dca.ga.gov.

-In addition to the BoS CoC application materials (including all required certifications dated between May 1, 2019 and September 30, 2019), all renewal projects must complete and submit the HUD application in e-snaps by 5:00 pm on August 27, 2019.
+In addition to the BoS CoC application materials required to score and rank projects, all renewal projects must complete and submit the HUD application in e-snaps by 5:00 pm on August 25, 2023.

-Late submissions of the supplemental materials to the application package will result in a deduction of points.
+Late submissions of the supplemental materials to an application package for a renewal project will result in a deduction of points.